mikejlong60/lens-workshop/src/main/scala/lensworkshop/casestudy/filterlanguage/README.md

 In the preceding example the filter would find Tweets where the `author` contains `twain` and the body contains `injun` or `huck` or `sid` or `tom`.
 This particular query would remove the tweets that came from Shania Twain, finding only those of Mark Twain.

+## Applicability to the Monocle Library and Lenses, Functors and Applicative Functors

-This is a project that demonstrates the usefulness of the Monocle Lens library as well as several important concepts from Category Theory, the Functor and the Applicative Functor.
+This project demonstrates the usefulness of the Monocle Lens library as well as several important concepts from Category Theory, the Functor and the Applicative Functor.
 Functors and Applicative Functors are critical to your understanding of Lenses, the later giving the various kinds of Lenses in Monocle their composability.
 Applicative Functors are everywhere in the tools we use as Scala programmers.
 SBT, the build tool is essentially an Applicative Functor.